 Breach of confidentiality.
-Integral components of courses are based on student and facilitator self-disclosure (the use of personal experiences) for the purpose of facilitating learning.
+Integral components of courses are based on student and faculty memberself-disclosure (the use of personal experiences) for the purpose of facilitating learning.
 The School expects students to honor confidentiality as it relates to student disclosure.
-No one should ever use information, comments, or opinions expressed by the students or the facilitator during classroom discussion in a manner intended to humiliate, embarrass, harass, damage, or injure others in their personal, public, or business lives.
+No one should ever use information, comments, or opinions expressed by the students or the faculty member during classroom discussion in a manner intended to humiliate, embarrass, harass, damage, or injure others in their personal, public, or business lives.
 Confidentiality requires that no information be disclosed which would identify any particular individual.
-The student has a right to choose how much information to disclose and a responsibility to respect the limits of disclosure set by other students and facilitators.
+The student has a right to choose how much information to disclose and a responsibility to respect the limits of disclosure set by other students and faculty members.